Trade directory · Wichita metro · Kansas

 Licensing Requirements

-Kansas requires HVAC contractors to obtain a state license through the Kansas Department of Health and Environment.
-Must pass trade exam and business/law exam, provide proof of 4 years experience or apprenticeship completion, maintain $10,000 surety bond, and carry liability insurance.
-License renewal required every 2 years with continuing education.
+Kansas requires HVAC contractors to hold a state license through the Kansas Department of Health and Environment.
+Must pass EPA Section 608 certification exam for refrigerant handling.
+Journeyman HVAC license requires 4 years experience or apprenticeship completion plus exam.
+Master license requires additional 2 years experience and separate exam.
+License renewal every 3 years with continuing education requirements.

 §2